 In the end, everything was fine.
 We had an impressive 9hr day of hiking and exploring.
 The hike was shorter than I imagined, so we drove on.
 We coasted into at a place called Sheffield.
 Sheffield is 'The Town of Murals' and it isn't hard to see how it gets that rep. Even though were only there for a minute, we fell in love with it and, at present, want to retire there.
 We got some petrol and of course some fish and chips and were on our way again.

 The beauty of a campervan is you can stop anywhere and have a bed to sleep on, water to drink, and gas to cook food.
 We drove a bit further, but it was getting dark and it had been a long day, so we just stopped along the road at a pull off/turn around area.
 Not really pretty much in the middle of nowhere, but literally in the middle of nowhere.
 Again, the stars were amazing.
 I loved that simply, with the draw of all the curtains in the van, you can take some weird location and make it feel safe.
-It didn't matter what was on the outside because you are in your safe little cocoon.
+It didn't matter

 Friday: We awoke to find we were no longer alone.
 There was road construction being done just a few meters from out spot.
 For brekky, I made us some eggs, oatmeal and coffee.
 Soon after, we were on the road again.
 Having been without a power source for 2 days, we were unable to charge our cameras.
 A vacation nightmare.
 Luckily, we were able to plug the cameras in at a cafe in Tullah, on the west side of the state.

 Saturday: This day was a whirlwind, as we had a lot to see before catching our flight home.
 We awoke early and headed to Mt.
 Field National Park, outside of Hobart.
 We were a well oiled machine at this point.
 We parked and walked to Russell Falls and Horseshoe Falls.
 You could tell we were a bit closer to civilization, as every stop got a little more crowded.
-We spent a satisfying amount of time viewing the falls and head back to the van.
+We spent a satisfying amount of time viewing the falls and head back to th

 I wasn't quite sure of our flight, but we got to the airport with an hour to spare.
 We were sad to leave the living quarters of our mobile command unit, but also glad to go back to our slightly bigger apartment.
 It's hard to believe that Jim and I spent every waking and sleeping moment together for 8 days.
 It was great.